usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/project-5.md

   1. You have well-designed project code, including all code created for previous projects.
 See the [Design Deductions](#design-deductions) section for details.

 This project will be graded and reviewed during [finals week](final-review.html) only.
+You can earn a **partial grade** for this assignment (unlike other design assignments).

 ### Run Examples